What is the Snowball Method to Paying Down Debt?

 Who is it not for?

 Anyone who is focused on saving money should not use the snowball method.
-The avalanche method is a bigger money saver.
+The avalanche method (eliminating debt with the highest interest rate) is a bigger money saver.
 But for some, staying motivated is the biggest hurdle.
 For anyone who likes instant results and staying motivated that way, this is the method for you.

 Want to talk to a professional about saving money?
 Get in touch with a credit counsellor today.